FRRouting/frr/doc/user/bgp.rst

    extended community values as described in :ref:`bgp-extended-communities-attribute`.

+.. clicmd:: bgp auto-rd-rt

+   Update automatically the ``rd vpn export`` and ``rt vpn export`` attributes after a ``bgp router-id`` modification.
+Values before the semi-column are replaced automatically by the new router-id.

 .. clicmd:: label vpn export (0..1048575)|auto

    Enables an MPLS label to be attached to a route exported from the current